 The 130-megawatt Bitter Ridge Wind Farm, built in Jay County, Indiana, has been recently completed.
 The said wind system is spearheaded by Scout Clean Energy, a Colorado-based developer, operator, and owner of renewable energy systems.
 The tax equity funding for the wind farm is also closed.

-The development began in 2016 and the construction of the infrastructures started in August 2019.
+The development began in 2016 and the establishment of the necessary infrastructure started in August 2019.
 The wind turbines used could generate 2.82 megawatts each.

 The 15-year PPA had been dealt with Constellation, a company of Exelon, for the purchase of 80 percent of the generated output.

-Mortenson Construction, the ones responsible for the on-schedule construction and application of excellent safety practices, entered an agreement with Scout for the balance of plant, fixed-price construction.
+Mortenson Construction, the ones responsible for the on-schedule construction and application of excellent safety practices, entered an agreement with Scout for a fixed-price balance-of-plant construction agreement.